Loading...

 Max Air Speed

-I studied Aeronautics at the Embry-Riddle Aeronautical University, and I'm a licensed airplane and gyroplane pilot, a flight engineer, a mechanic.
-After university, I flew transport jets in the US Air Force.
+A licensed airplane and gyroplane pilot, flight engineer, and mechanic, Dezső graduated from Embry-Riddle Aeronautical University and flew C-141B transport jets in the US Air Force.

-Since an appearance on Discovery's “Big Brain Theory”, I have been a staff inventor at WET Design in Los Angeles.
+Since appearing on their Discovery show “Big Brain Theory”, Dezső has been an inventor at WET Design in Los Angeles.

 Besides being uniquely well-adjusted vehicle for both terrestrial and airborne travel, the G2 has a variety of features common to most gyrocopters.
 The gyrocopter has a superior safety profile due to an auto-rotating vertical-axis rotor, with a design inspired by the aerodynamic sycamore seed.
 The rear-mounted horizontal-axis propeller pushes air past the propeller to generate lift and enable flight.
 For terrestrial travel, the rear propeller disengages with the rotor and engages with the transmission, allowing the vehicle to achieve a rapid and seamless transition between flight and air travel modes.